Konsep-Koding/RealmDB-ReactNative/README.md

 # Realm Database React Native

-Foobar is a Python library for dealing with word pluralization.
+This repo is a example project for local db with realm.

 ## Installation